junxit/us-congress-bills-116/bill.md

   - **(6)** The Obama Administration released the Big Data Research and Development Initiative in 2012, Executive Order 13702 (relating to creating a national strategic computing initiative) in 2015, and the National Artificial Intelligence Research and Development Strategic Plan in 2016.
   - **(7)** The Trump Administration released Executive Order 13859 (relating to maintaining American leadership in artificial intelligence), updated the National Artificial Intelligence Research and Development Strategic Plan in 2019, and released Office of Management and Budget guidance for regulation of artificial intelligence applications in 2020.
   - **(8)** In May 2019, the Organisation for Economic Co-operation and Development (OECD) adopted the OECD Principles on Artificial Intelligence, which included the principles of inclusive growth, sustainable development and well-being, human-centered values and fairness, transparency and explainability, robustness, security and safety, and accountability.
-  - **(9)** In February 2020, the European Commission began a consultation process with the release of their white paper “On Artificial Intelligence—A European approach to excellence and trust”, which set out policy options for a coordinated European approach to artificial intelligence regulation.
+  - **(9)** In February 2020, the European Commission began a consultation process with the release of their white paper “On Artificial Intelligence - A European approach to excellence and trust”, which set out policy options for a coordinated European approach to artificial intelligence regulation.
   - **(10)** In June 2020, the G7 and several partners launched the Global Partnership on Artificial Intelligence to increase cooperation focused around the areas of responsible artificial intelligence, data governance, the future of work, and innovation and commercialization.
   - **(11)** Several United States allies, including Canada, Denmark, Estonia, France, Finland, Germany, the Netherlands, and South Korea, have published national artificial intelligence strategies with detailed funding commitments.
   - **(12)** In 2017, China published a national artificial intelligence strategy that detailed the Chinese Communist Party’s goal to become the world’s primary artificial intelligence innovation center by 2030.